juleannynavas/juleannynavas/README.md

 <p align="center">
 From auditing financial systems to managing cloud infrastructure in production.
 My career has always been about understanding how complex systems work and making them more reliable, efficient, and secure.

 My path into cloud engineering is unconventional, and I believe that is exactly what makes it valuable.

 I work as a Cloud Infrastructure Engineer at NTT DATA, managing AWS production environments for enterprise clients.

-What I bring beyond the technical stack is a background in financial audit at PwC and Santander, where I spent years assessing risk, ensuring compliance, and communicating complex findings to senior stakeholders.
+What I bring beyond the technical stack is a background in financial audit, where I spent years assessing risk, ensuring compliance, and communicating complex findings to senior stakeholders.
 That experience shows up in cloud ops in ways I never expected: documentation discipline, risk awareness in production environments, and the ability to translate technical issues into business language.

- Certifications: AWS Certified Cloud Practitioner · HashiCorp Terraform Associate 004 Currently pursuing: AWS SAA-C03 (Q3 2026) · FinOps Certified Practitioner (Q4 2026)

 </p>

 ---